open-metadata/OpenMetadata/docs/connectors/connectors/snowflake/snowflake-metadata-extraction.md

 ## Requirements

-Using the OpenMetadata Redshift connector requires supporting services and software.
+Using the OpenMetadata Snowflake connector requires supporting services and software.
 Please ensure your host system meets the requirements listed below.
-Then continue to follow the procedure for setting up a Redshift service and ingestion workflow using the OpenMetadata UI.
+Then continue to follow the procedure for setting up a Snowflake service and ingestion workflow using the OpenMetadata UI.